 The Company has adopted a policy which sets out the principles and guidelines that the Company intends to apply in relation to the declaration, payment or distribution of its net profits as dividends to the shareholders of the Company.
 In recommending or declaring dividends, the Company shall maintain adequate cash reserves for meeting its working capital requirements and future growth as well as its shareholder value.
 There is no pre-determined dividend payout ratio and the declaration and distribution of dividends shall be determined at the sole discretion of the Board taking into account, among others, the financial results, cash flow situation, future operations, capital requirements and any other factors that the Board may consider relevant.
-The declaration and distribution of dividends shall applicable laws and regulations.
+The declaration and distribution of dividends shall also be subject to the articles of the association of the Company and all applicable laws and regulations.
 The Board will review the policy from time to time and make relevant amendments as necessary.